 After two hours of sleep, we eventually set off at 1 a.m. — two Swedish jocks, me and a local guide.
 It became immediately certain the flashlights wouldn’t last for the hours required to climb.
 We followed two small groups whose lights dimmed in lockstep with our own.

-Below the top, we’d been stumbling in darkness before we paused near a toasty sulphur vent and napped an hour to avoid challenging the icy wind raging over the crater just above our heads.
+Below the top, we’d been stumbling in darkness before we paused near a toasty sulphur vent.
+We napped for an hour to avoid challenging the icy wind raging over the crater just above our heads.
 One of the other groups hunkered down with us.
 They were uniformly silent except for a slight-figured sandy-haired chap with an English accent moaning about the freezing cold and why they’d ever decided to climb “this (expletive) volcano.”

 It was worse on the way down.
 That’s when we found out the real reason for setting out in the dark.
 If we could have seen what we were climbing, we wouldn’t have gone.
-Ol Doinyo Lengai is cut by vertical rivers that allow a single way straight up and no switchbacks to break the grade.
+Ol Doinyo Lengai is cut by rivers that allow a single-way straight up with no switchbacks to break the grade.

 We began at a 25-degree pitch and ended summiting at about 40 degrees, four hours seemingly straight up from the trailhead over 5,000 feet (1,500 meters).
 It was slo-mo climbing agony levering knee to chest, knee to chest, again and step again.
 There was silent sympathy with the morose complaint from the next group about why they’d even considered climbing the world’s coolest volcano.
 Any overbalance on the way up would have avalanched us all the way down.
 Unthinkable.

 The cloud lifted 15 minutes into our scamper down, but no one had the heart or willing feet to climb back up for photos.
-We argued how much we’d have to be paid to make the climb again and someone jested, saying in the neighborhood of a billion Tanzanian shillings, a mere million US dollars.
+We argued about how much we’d have to be paid to make the climb again.
+Someone jested, saying in the neighborhood of a billion Tanzanian shillings, a mere million US dollars.

 Halfway down I posed the group for photos with the brilliantly green Rift Valley spread out below.
-Two hours later we were back in camp, aching to sleep the rest of the day and night through, and thankful to have survived baptism by fire atop the coolest volcano on earth.
+Two hours later we were back in camp, aching to sleep the rest of the day and night through.
+We were thankful to have survived baptism by fire atop the coolest volcano on earth.